windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 ## A Typology of Startup Markets

-Now that we’ve defined the 2 dimensions I will use to classify market types,  using these 2 dimensions, we can chart a typology of different types of markets a startup can choose to enter.
+Using these two dimensions, we can chart a typology of different types of markets a startup can choose to enter.

 ![Typology of Markets](https://github.com/windfreedom/windfreedom.github.io/blob/master/images/Screen%20Shot%202018-07-29%20at%202.19.21%20PM.png)